-Construction and design deficiency mediation and arbitration services.
+Construction and design deficiency mediation, arbitration and ADR and conflict resolution services.
 Lou Chang has negotiated, litigated and arbitrated construction industry cases since 1974.
 He has arbitrated and successfully mediated a wide range of construction matters since 1984.

 Construction disputes often involve multiple issues and parties.
 Thus they can be complicated and very expensive to resolve.
 They drain valuable time, energy and resources from positive and productive purposes.
 Valuable business relationships and reputations are jeopardized.
 In a business community and in challenging economic times, construction disputes can be particularly wasteful and destructive.
 Mediation has proven to be a very valuable and effective means of addressing, managing and resolving construction disputes, allowing the principal parties in the construction process to maintain control over the resolution of their disputes.
 Mediation when timely engaged and sensitively performed by trained and experienced construction mediators empowers parties to achieve maximum mutually beneficial resolutions that meet their real needs and interests.

 Successfully mediated construction disputes have included high rise, multi-unit and single-family residential, condominium, commercial, industrial and government construction projects of all sorts, large and small, simple and complex.

 The greatest advantage of mediation is the flexibility of the process to adapt to the special facts and needs of the parties.
 Parties resolve their disputes in a private, confidential and informal manner with direct involvement of the disputing parties.
 In representing your client in a mediation, keep these points in mind: